 Anyway, if the first tests were promising, this invention was never put on the market and Chambrin never revealed the "secret" of its "black box" (the heat exchanger).

 So myth or reality?
-These few items and reading the patent allow you to form your own opinion.
+These few articles and the reading of the patent will allow you to make your own opinion.